stroiman/gotest.nvim/README.md

 - The wrong set of tests are executed run if current working directory gets out of sync.
+- From time to time, pressing `<cr>` in the error window doesn't navigate to the source code, requiring a restart of neovim (I have a possible fix to test next time it ends up in this state)

 More will probably be discovered.